micropython/micropython/docs/library/micropython.rst

    in a row and the lock-depth will increase, and then `heap_unlock()` must be called the same number of times to make the heap available again.

+   If the REPL becomes active with the heap locked then it will be forcefully unlocked.

 .. function:: kbd_intr(chr)

    Set the character that will raise a `KeyboardInterrupt` exception.
 By